woolfel/createmlbench/results/pascal/README.md

-# Coco Dataset Results for M1 Macbook Air
+# Pascal Voc Dataset Results for M1 Macbook Air

 I ran the tests a few times and they are generally consistent.
 The results in the table aren't averages.
 Once I run them a few more times, I will update it with averages.